decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-24-two-round-HS.md

 ### Liveness

-The only difference relative the Liveness proof for [PBFT](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/) is that we need to show that all non-faulty parties will verify $EV_{\text{LB-TNDRMNT}}$ for any honest primary proposal.
-This is where the additional wait for $\Delta$ time in the gathering phase of ```TNDRMNT-RML(v)``` is required - it guarantees that after GST, by waiting for $\Delta$ time, the primary will hear from all non-faulty parties, to choose the lock-certificate that is high enough to verify $EV_{\text{LB-TNDRMNT}}$ for all non-faulty parties.
+The only difference relative to the Liveness proof for [PBFT](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/) is that we need to show that all honest parties will verify $EV_{\text{LB-TNDRMNT}}$ for any honest primary proposal.
+This is where the additional wait for $\Delta$ time in the gathering phase of ```TNDRMNT-RML(v)``` is required - it guarantees that after GST, by waiting for $\Delta$ time, the primary will hear from all honest parties, to choose the lock-certificate that is high enough to verify $EV_{\text{LB-TNDRMNT}}$ for all honest parties.

-There is no need to wait if there is lock-certificate from the previous view because this is clearly the highest possible view so it will be accepted by all honest parties.
+There is no need to wait if there is a lock-certificate from the previous view because this is clearly the highest possible view so it will be accepted by all honest parties.

 This concludes the proof of Liveness.